What Services does Inheritance Adoptions Provide to Birth parents?

 Is Adoption for Me?

-Adoption is the option least considered by birth mothers who face an unintended pregnancy, even though 48% are said to be unplanned according to Guttmacher.
+Adoption is the option least considered by birth mothers who face an unintended pregnancy, even though 48% are said to be unplanned according to a study done by Guttmacher.
 You are not alone!
 A very common thought is “After carrying a baby for nine months, I just couldn’t give him/her away.”
-An important point to consider is that adoption is not about giving a baby away or providing a baby for a family; rather it is about providing a family for a baby.
+An important point to consider is that adoption is not about giving a baby away or providing a baby for a family, rather it is about providing a family for a baby.
 In the past 25 years, adoption has undergone major advances and changes.
 In order for a birth parent to have a true choice, he/she must have a complete understanding of the options.

 What is Adoption?